The Code Frequently Asked Questions

 - foreign media (namely media that originate outside Canada and contain the advertising in question) unless the advertiser is a Canadian person or entity

 What should I do if I think an ad violates the Code?

-Ad Standards accepts written complaints about Canadian advertising from consumers.
-When a complaint raises an issue under one or more of the Code’s clauses, it may be brought to our Standards Councils.
-If the ad is found to contravene the Code, the advertisers will be asked to remove or amend the advertising.
+Ad Standards accepts complaints from the public about Canadian advertising.
+When a complaint raises an issue under one or more of the Code’s clauses, it may be adjudicated at a meeting of the Standards Council.
+If the ad is found to contravene the Code, the advertiser will be asked to remove or amend the advertising.

 The Council is composed of representatives from the advertising industry and the public, who volunteer their time to support the consumer complaint process.
 For more information about the Council and its current members, see: https://adstandards.ca/complaints/council/